 I can only think of one reason you’d want to go out for Mexican food instead of making these tostadas at home…but I’m sure a savvy liberal-conservative-moderate-libertarian such as yourself could probably figure out how to make a darn good margarita, too!

-- 2 cans no salt added black beans, rinsed in a colander, and drained well
+- 2 cans black beans, rinsed in a colander, and drained well

 - salt to taste